 What I am trying to say, is that most of the time people think about starting seeds inside because it’s too cold outside, but think about starting seeds indoors also because it’s too hot outside.

 Another reason to start seeds indoors during the season is space.
 Let’s say I have potatoes growing in my garden.
 It will be mid to late June before I can harvest them.
 Let’s say I want to plant cucumbers in their place.
-Instead of waiting until it’s harvest time and then plant seeds of cucumbers where I harvested the potatoes, I can start the cucumbers indoors in the beginning of June and by the time I am done with the potatoes I have established cucumbers to plant.
+Instead of waiting until it’s harvest time and then plant seeds of cucumbers where I harvested the potatoes, I can start the cucumbers indoors at the beginning of June and by the time I am done with the potatoes I have established cucumbers to plant.

 See how this works?
-Really, if you wanted to, you could make your seed starting indoors set-up work for you all season long, to help heat, cool, and maximize production for the space you have.
+Really, if you wanted to, you could make your seed starting set-up work for you all season long, to help heat, cool, and maximize production for the space you have.

-Seed Starting Equipment
+Seed Starting Equipment…

 Find a spot in your house that is out of everyone’s way.
 It can be a corner here or there or a basement, for example.
 What you need to remember is that you need to be able to control the temperature in the room where the shelving unit is, so a cold or too hot garage or shed probably won’t do.